MichielDerhaeg/fundeps/notes.md

   * parsing typats does not support arrows, maybe drop typats all together, it does not seem very useful because we parse polytypes with normal monotypes, lets not go half way, we immediately convert to monotypes anyway
+    - remove type patterns from impl, it's a theoretical construct

   * represent program as list of decls, core does this to, allows for nicer abstractions, cleaner as functions could simply return a list of Decl